meta-x/paths/README.md

   (response wildcards))
 ```

-- When the handler is being dispatched by `paths`, the arguments will be mapped from the request object's `:params` map.
+- When the handler is being dispatched by `paths`, the arguments will be mapped from the request object's `:params` map (this means paths requires some middlewares to be present, more on this later).

-- You can also send the whole request object into your handler by having a parameter named request.
+- You can also send the whole request object into your handler by having a parameter named `request`.

 - Say you want to have a parameter with a different name in your handler.
 You can rename it by adding the `:name` key as metadata.
 The value of this key is the name of the expected parameter in the request object. (e.g. `(defn my-handler [^{:name "name-in-request"} nir] ...)`